laurens94/netflix-rewind-browser-extension/README.md

 - Use <kbd><</kbd> or <kbd>,</kbd> to rewind with 1 second
 - Use <kbd>></kbd> or <kbd>.</kbd> to skip with 5 seconds _(does get stuck sometimes, idk why, maybe because of buffer/stream?)_

+🛠️ It's also possible to change the amount of seconds using the Options page of this extension.

 ## Development
 _I made this extension because it annoys me that the default is 10 seconds._